"The Legend of Ruby Sunday" Kicks Off 'Doctor Who's' Endgame By Bringing Back a Classic Foe

 How or even if the show will address the Doctor's past with this particular villain is a question we'll have to let the finale answer, but it's an intriguing connection to the show's past in a way that most of us didn't expect.

-Doctor Who Season 14 streams new episodes on Friday evenings on Disney+ in the U.S. and midnight on Saturday mornings in the U.K.
+New episodes of Doctor Who stream on Friday evenings on Disney+ in the U.S. and midnight on Saturday mornings in the U.K.

 Lacy Baugher